Unleash/unleash/website/docs/topics/concepts/what-is-a-feature-flag.md

 - **Merge mayhem**: Conflicts became a constant headache, delaying progress.
 - **Production mystery**: Would a change actually work in production with production data?
 Were there any edge cases they had not considered?

-Frustrated by the slow pace and the additional complexity of feature branches, Ivar explored ways to streamline it through code and ended up creating [Unleash](https://github.com/Unleash/unleash), a popular open-source feature flag solution that solves these problems by decoupling code deployments and feature releases.
+Frustrated by the slow pace and the additional complexity of feature branches, Ivar explored ways to streamline the development process through code and ended up creating [Unleash](https://github.com/Unleash/unleash), a popular open-source feature flag solution that solves these problems by decoupling code deployments and feature releases.

 ## What is a feature flag?